-- (i) A One Hundred Percent Affordable Housing Project with five or more units prior to the issuance of a Density Bonus pursuant to section (i) of California Government Code Sections 65915-65918 shall not be eligible for the FAR and Parking Incentives available indicated in Table 12.22.A.39(e)(1) and shall be limited to the Density Bonus, Parking, and Height ilncentives for projects meeting the eligibility criteria of 65915(b)(1(G) set forth in California Government Code Section 65915(p) if any of the following is applicable: - a.
+- (i) A One Hundred Percent Affordable Housing Project with five or more units prior to the issuance of a Density Bonus pursuant to section (i) of California Government Code Sections 65915-65918 shall not be eligible for the FAR and Parking Incentives indicated in Table 12.22.A.39(e)(1) and shall be limited to the Density Bonus, Parking, and Height Incentives for projects meeting the eligibility criteria of 65915(b)(1(G) set forth in California Government Code Section 65915 if any of the following is applicable: - a.
 The Project is located in a Very High Fire Hazard Severity Zone, the Coastal Zone, or a Sea Level Rise Area; or - b.
-The Project is located in a manufacturing zone that does not allow multi-family residential uses (M1, M2, M3) or is located in a hybrid industrial zone (CM, MR1, MR2) with residential use restrictions from an applicable planning overlay; or including sites with restrictions from an applicable planning overlay (CM, MR1, MR2, M1, M2, and M3). - c.
+The Project is located in a manufacturing zone that does not allow multi-family residential uses (M1, M2, M3) or is located in a hybrid industrial zone (CM, MR1, MR2) with residential use restrictions from an applicable planning overlay. - c.
 The Project is located in a single-family or more restrictive residential zone (RW or more restrictive).

-- (ii)A Project located in an Environmental Consideration Area as defined in LAMC Section 12.22 A.37 shall not be eligible for the FAR and Parking incentives available in Table 12.22.A.39(e)(1) until a Phase I Environmental Site Assessment, as defined in Section 25319.1 of the Health and Safety Code, and/or a Phase II Environmental Site Assessment, as defined in subdivision (o) of Section 25403 of the Health and Safety Code, if warranted, is completed.
-A "No Further Action" letter, or some other comparable documentation issued by the appropriate regulatory agency shall be required.
-If warranted and not completed, Projects shall be limited to the Parking incentives set forth in California Government Code Section 65915(p). - (ii)(iii) In a Specific Plan or overlay district that has a FAR available through a development bonus or incentive program to provide affordable housing, a Project may utilize the Bonus FAR of the Specific Plan or overlay district in lieu of the FAR maximum described in table 12.22 A.39(e)(1). - (iii) A Shared Equity Project shall be limited to the low density base incentives indicated in Table 22.A.39(e)(1) for a site with a Maximum Allowable Residential Density less than 5 units, regardless of the underlying Maximum Allowable Residential Density or zoning of the Project site. - a.
+- (ii) In a Specific Plan or overlay district that has FAR available through a development bonus or incentive program to provide affordable housing, a Project may utilize the Bonus FAR of the Specific Plan or overlay district in lieu of the FAR maximum described in table 12.22 A.39(e)(1). - (iii) A Shared Equity Project shall be limited to the low density base incentives indicated in Table 22.A.39(e)(1) for a site with a Maximum Allowable Residential Density less than 5 units, regardless of the underlying Maximum Allowable Residential Density or zoning of the Project site.

+a.
 Measure ULA Exception.
 A Shared Equity Project receiving funding from a program established under Ordinance 187692 (Measure ULA) shall be eligible for incentives as determined by the Project site's Maximum Allowable Residential Density.